KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/17-mountain-high-place.md

 * **The Revelation:**
     The Mountain is the archetypal site of **Theophany**—Divine disclosure.
-    Here, consciousness receives data from supernal hypostases, ranging from **Deep Self / Mind insight** to direct **Theonic manifestation**.
+    Here, consciousness receives data from supernal hypostases, ranging from L₃ (DS / DM: Archeus / Noeüs) insight to direct L₅ (EOB: Theon) manifestation.
     Fire, cloud, and silence each represent forms of **Revelatory Frequency.**

 * **The Covenant / The Law (Nexus):**
     The Mountain is the **Contract Space** between human and divine orders.
-    Law (Sophis) moves declivously as geometric principle: a codified resonance for lawful alignment.
+    Law (L₄ (DL: Sophis)) moves declivously as geometric principle: a codified resonance for lawful alignment.
-    It establishes the architecture of relationship between **Theon** and the collective **Superficial Self / Mind.**
+    It establishes the architecture of relationship between L₅ (EOB: Theon) and the collective L₂ (SS / SM: Anthra / Nousa).

 * **The Transfiguration (Synthesis):**
-    At the summit, the **Superficial Self / Mind** may briefly integrate with **Deep Self / Mind** or **Theonic frequency**, revealing its luminous essence.
+    At the summit, the L₂ (SS / SM: Anthra / Nousa) may briefly integrate with L₃ (DS / DM: Archeus / Noeüs) or L₅ (EOB: Theon) frequency, revealing its luminous essence.
-    These moments—Jesus transfigured, Moses radiant—display temporary **Acclivous Synthesis** and foreshadow final return to Aion.
+    These moments—Jesus transfigured, Moses radiant—display temporary **Acclivous Synthesis** and foreshadow continued **Acclivous Centropic Procession.**

 ---